SeanMott/Smok-Old/README.md

 # Scripts, Components, and Systems

 Smok has three ways to interact with the engine, Systems, Components, and Scripts.
 Systems are hooked into engine events and use the Components that are attachted to entities.
-Scripts are attachted to entities like Components but have specal events that only trigger for Scripts.
+Scripts are created as pointers in a scene, and have specal events that only trigger for Scripts.
 They are similar to Unreal, Unity, or Godot scripts, they don't require inhereting from a class.
 The only thing you have to make sure is that the methods hooked into a event matchs the return and paramater type.
 Otherwise you can change the name of the method and the paramaters.

 # Libraries